OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus GetPortsPerRow(OcaUint8 &Ports)

-        Gets the number of ports per row.
-These are input ports.
+        Gets the number of Ports per row.
+Note: these are Input Ports.

         This method has id ``3.11``.